Grand Master Willie Lim – Application of Pattern Movements

 Grand Master Lim’s influence on the early development of Taekwon-Do in New Zealand cannot be overstated.
 Originally from Malaysia, he grew up in a family deeply rooted in Chinese martial arts:

-• an uncle who served as Head of the Eagle Claw division of Ching Wu
+- an uncle who served as Head of the Eagle Claw division of Ching Wu

-• a grandmother who practised the Lotus style of Kung Fu
+- a grandmother who practised the Lotus style of Kung Fu

-As a university student in Hamilton, he opened his first Taekwon-Do club in 1970, becoming one of our country’s earliest instructors and forming a legacy that continues to influence practitioners today.
+Despite this strong background, he began his formal training in Kyokushinkai Karate before being introduced to Taekwon-Do.
+As a university student in Hamilton, he opened his first Taekwon-Do club in 1970, becoming one of the country’s earliest instructors and forming a legacy that still influences practitioners today.

 My First Encounter – Hamilton, 1979